 ACD's budget is composed primarily of competitive grants and service fees.
-Of the \$1,808,067 in 2020 revenue, \$187,757 is relatively stable (\$166,992 in county general services and \$20,765 in state conservation delivery).
-Revenues derived from grants and fees for service are very speculative.
+Of the \$2,116,308 in 2021 revenue, \$187,757 is relatively stable (\$166,992 in county general services and \$20,765 in state conservation delivery).
+Revenues derived from grants and fees for service are speculative.
 As such, ACD's budget is highly elastic and subject to potentially dramatic changes in district operations, so it is critical for the Board of Supervisors to continually review and update the budget.
 Late year budget updates reduce the variances from actual revenues and expenditures.

-In total, there was a \$39,798 revenue variance, which is 2.2 percent of budgeted revenues. \$38,777 of this variance is due to several projects advancing further than anticipated, which affected revenues from state, regional, and local governments, as well as from landowners.
+In total, there was a (\$292,916) revenue variance, which is 13.84 percent of budgeted revenues. (\$328,470) of this variance is due to several projects not advancing as far as anticipated, which affected revenues from state, regional, and local governments, as well as from landowners.

-In total, there was a (\$15,143) expenditure variance.
-Expenditure variances of (\$20,058) in Personnel Services, (\$9,536) in Product Sales, and (\$1,303) in Land Operations, were offset in part by a \$\$17,252 in Project Expenditures.
+In total, there was a (\$488,092) expenditure variance.
+Expenditure variances of \$26,250 in District Operations, (\$47,142) in District Products, (\$68,748) in Land Operations, and (\$398,452) in Project Expenditures more than balanced revenue shortfalls.